 Kedleston Hall

-Kedleston Hall is around 10 miles if you take the very narrow back roads via Hulland Ward.
-The recommended route is to take the A52 to Derby and follow the brown tourist road signs, which is a few miles longer but a much better alternative for bigger cars.
+The journey is around 10 miles if you take the back roads via Hulland Ward.
+However, the recommended route is to take the A52 to Derby and follow the brown tourist road signs, which is a few miles longer but a much better alternative for bigger cars or anyone not comfortable with very narrow single track roads.

 There is no bus service.